Order a Printed Guide

 Purpose

-The purpose of this policy is to establish a set of standards to determine which agencies are listed in the printed and online Area Agency on Aging Sonoma County Aging & Disability Resource Guide (ADRG).
+The purpose of this policy is to establish a set of standards to determine which agencies are listed in the printed and online Sonoma County Aging & Disability Resource Directory (ADRD).

 Background

-The ADRG is a source of information for Sonoma County residents about services and programs countywide that help improve the quality of life for adults age 60+, persons with disabilities, and their caregivers.
+The directory is a source of information for Sonoma County residents about services and programs countywide to help improve access to services for older adults, people with disabilities, and their caregivers.

-The mission of the ADRG is to list contact information for providers, services or programs that help Sonoma County older adults and adults with disabilities have access to the services and benefits available to live fully in the community.
+The Aging and Disability Resource Directory includes contact information for providers, services or programs that are intended to help Sonoma County older adults and adults with disabilities quickly connect to the services and benefits available to live in the community.

-There are multiple ways to access the Aging & Disability Guide:
+There are multiple ways to access the Aging & Disability Resource Directory:

-• Online Website Version: Available at sonomaseniorguide.org.
-The ADRG website is updated throughout the year making it the location to find the most up-to-date resources available.
+• Online Website Version: Available at www.AgingDisabilitySonomaCounty.org.
+The ADRD website is updated throughout the year making it the location to find the most up-to-date resources available.

 Policy

-The AAA sets the policy on the criteria and procedures regarding the inclusion of agencies in the ADRG.
-These criteria are at the discretion of the AAA.
+The Aging and Disability Resource Hub (ADRH) sets the policy on the criteria and procedures regarding the inclusion of agencies in the directory.
+These criteria are at the discretion of the ADRH.

 There is no fee for inclusion.

-The AAA reserves the right to prioritize and limit entry of agencies.
+The ADRH reserves the right to prioritize and limit entry of agencies.
 See more information on Listing Inclusion/Exclusion below.

-The AAA also reserves the right to edit information to meet format, guideline, space and taxonomy requirements without prior notification of listing agencies.
-It reserves the right to all editorial decisions, including ADRG design, page and category placement.
+The ADRH also reserves the right to edit information to meet format, guideline, space and taxonomy requirements without prior notification of listing agencies.
+It reserves the right to all editorial decisions, including design, page and category placement.

-Inclusion in Aging & Disability Guide (ADRG) Listings
+Inclusion in Aging & Disability Resource Directory Listings

 Agencies that are certified, licensed, or accredited by the appropriate levels of government as applicable must maintain valid certificates, licenses, and accreditation for consideration of inclusion (e.g. adult day care, nursing homes, assisted living facilities, home care agencies, home health services, and hospitals) and be in good standing.

-The order of preference for ADRG inclusion is as follows (must meet one criteria):
+The order of preference for inclusion in the directory is as follows (must meet one criteria):

 1. Agencies and programs that do not charge fees for service.